 Open the APK file and click to install.
 Xibo for Android may require a number of permissions, which we have tried to keep to a minimum.
 Please accept any listed permissions and allow the installation to complete.
 Xibo for Android will now be available in your app drawer.

-Connect CMS The following message will be shown for the first successful connection, “Display is registered and awaiting authorisation from an administrator in the CMS”.
+- Connect CMS - A message will be shown for the first successful connection, “Display is registered and awaiting authorisation from an administrator in the CMS”.

-Assuming there are no errors with the communication between the CMS and the Player, the Display will be registered and awaiting authorisation.
+Assuming there are no errors with the communication between the CMS and the Player, the Display will be registered and awaiting authorisation as detailed in the Display Authorisation section below.

 Before the Player can receive Scheduled Events and display your Layouts you will need to Authorise the Display to connect to the CMS.